kirik/web-profiler-ui/README.md

 - backend independent design: can be used with any backend (php, golang, node.js, java, ...)
     - php `supported` (please refer to the [library](https://github.com/kirik/web-profiler-php))
     - golang `in development`
-    - for other please don't hesitate to publish adapter for your programming language
+  - for other please don't hesitate to PR adapter for your programming language
 - [docked mode](#docked-mode)
 - [floating window mode](#floating-window-mode)
 - waterfall span view